liveMehdi/emerald-films/README.md

 ## About
-Emerald films is a movie application which uses the TMDB API.
+Emerald films is a movie database application which uses the TMDB API.

 https://emerald-films.vercel.app/